 Degrees and Certifications:

-I graduated from Bowling State University with a Bachelor's Degree in Music Education.
+I graduated from Bowling Green State University with a Bachelor's Degree in Music Education.
 My main intrument is the Cello.
 I taught Strings 1991-2001 in the Richmond County School System and have many fond memories of teaching at Hains.
 I'm very excited to be back at Hains teaching General Music.
 My husband, Dr. Barry Garman, has taught Strings in Richmond County Schools since 1981, including Hains.

 The students will get to play on several instruments including the drums, tambourine, triangle, woodblock, rhythm sticks and boomwhackers